chadrockey/TGC-Designer-Tools/TUTORIAL.md

 You'll be able to pull in new OpenStreetMap data whenever you want by re-generating your course, so don't worry if you can't complete the entire course or to the level of accuracy that you want.

 [OpenStreetMap](https://www.openstreetmap.org/about) is a global collaborative project that is used by millions of people.
 Be considerate and ensure the data you are adding is correct and conforms to the established conventions of OpenStreetMap.
-Do not incorrectly add, delete or modify data just for TCG.
+Do not incorrectly add, delete or modify data just for TGC.

 See the [OpenStreetMap wiki](https://wiki.openstreetmap.org/wiki/Main_Page) page about [golf courses](https://wiki.openstreetmap.org/wiki/Tag:leisure%3Dgolf_course) for more information on how to map them and how to avoid [common mistakes](https://wiki.openstreetmap.org/wiki/Tag:leisure%3Dgolf_course#Common_mapping_pitfalls) in the process.